Terrahawks: Spin offs

+Comic strip

 A comic strip adaptation was drawn by Jim Baikie and Steve Kyte for Look-in magazine.

+Video games

-The 1982 shoot 'em up Attack of the Timelord! for the Odyssey 2 console was rebranded as Gerry Anderson's Terrahawks for its UK release, where it was published by CRL in 1984.
-It was one of the first video games with a TV show tie-in.
+The 1982 shoot 'em up Attack of the Timelord! for the Odyssey 2 console was rebranded as Terrahawks for its UK release.
+The game was published by Philips and released along side the television series in October 1983.
+It was one of the first TV shows with a video game tie-in.

+In 1984, a Terrahawks 3D flight simulator was released by CRL for the ZX Spectrum computer.

+In 1983, Bandai produced a handheld electronic game based on the show, titled Terrahawks - The Battlehawk.

 Big Finish audio dramas

 It was announced on 19 April 2014 that Terrahawks would be returning as a run of full cast audio dramas featuring original cast members.
 The new audio series were produced by Anderson Entertainment in association with Big Finish Productions.
 The first new series was released in April 2015, and consists of eight episodes.
 Ann Ridler who played Kate Kestrel and Cy-Star was replaced by Beth Chalmers, as Ridler had since died, and Windsor Davies who played Sergeant Major Zero was replaced by Jeremy Hitchen, as Davies had retired from acting.

 A second series was released by Big Finish Productions in April 2016, and a third in July 2017.